Clean Plate campaign: Official endorsement

-Clean Plate Campaign and Food Security
+Food security

-Food is the basics and the fundamentals of a person's survival and is the key to a country's stability.
-Thus food, especially the main grains, are considered the national strategic products.
-Food security is also often linked to national security.
-Many countries although engaged in global free trade are also reserved on trading staple crops unrestricted.
-Agricultural subsidies, food price control and high trade barriers while exporting/importing are all around the world.
+Food security is often linked to national security.
+Many countries, although engaged in global free trade are also reserved on unrestricted trading of staple crops.
+Agricultural subsidies, food price control and high trade barriers while exporting/importing are in place around the world.
 China also highly values the strategic position of food.
 During a visit to the country's largest soybean producer in Heilongjiang province in 2018, Chinese leader Xi Jinping said "the rice bowl of the Chinese people, in any situation, must be firmly held in our own hands."

-Food security is one top reason making the government of China restarted the "Clean Plate Campaign".
-Different from 2013, this time, the movement is mainly driven by the state with the top-down approach.
-The background of this round of the campaign roots deeply in the food security concerns made especially serious because of natural disasters, the pandemics and international trade tensions.
+Food security is one key reason the government of China restarted the Clean Plate campaign.
+Unlike in 2013, the 2020 campaign is mainly driven by the state with a top-down approach.
+The background of this round of the campaign is deeply rooted in food security concerns made especially serious because of natural disasters, the pandemics and international trade tensions.
 These three aspects explain the rationale of the Chinese state calling to reduce waste as one step, to lower the food demand, and thus to lower the food price, solve the problem of supply shortage and ensure the food security for the mass.